 There was a famed poet once that enjoyed cats.
 He said that cats were designed in a way that a home depends on them, and that is a true statement in a way.
 A cat that is healthy, well-mannered, and happy can make an excellent addition to your home.
 Sadly, cats can be difficult to live with sometimes.
 Keep reading for some valuable tips on cat care.

-Before acquiring a cat, be sure that you have the wherewithal to take care of all necessary vet care.
+Before acquiring a cat, be sure that you have the capability to take care of all necessary vet care.
 Cats reproduce at an alarming rate, and spaying or neutering is essential to keeping cat population under control.
 Check spay, neuter and vaccination costs and packages with local vets and clinics and be sure you can afford to give your cat proper medical care.

 If you just got your cat you want to take them to the veterinarian right away, especially if it is a feral cat or kitten.
 Kittens are born with parasites and need shots and medication to get rid of them.
 Feral cats can carry diseases.
 This is why it is important to have them checked out immediately.